undeadwanderer/undead-userscripts/README.md

 - !NEW! **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
 Fork of an abandoned userscript by CAHCET.
 See the script's folder for more information.

+- !NEW! **derpibooru-compact-image-names** — Edits image "View" and "Download" links to use only the rating, artist (origin) and character tags in image filenames.

 - **eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.

 - **derpibooru-forum-filter** — Spoilers forum topics with "NSFW" (or any other words you don't wish to see) in the title on Derpibooru.
 Refer to the script's folder for more information.
 [Upd.
 2024-02-18: Due to as of now using Mark Taiwan's gui library for the settings, __requires Violentmonkey__ if you're on Firefox.
 Said settings can be found in the "Userscripts" tab on the Settings page.]